ElfSundae/AVDemo/README.md

 ### UIImagePicker Video Recorder

 Demonstrates how to create a custom UI for the camera variant of the UIImagePickerController and how to programmatically control video recording.

-### Using AVAudioEngine for Playback, Mixing and Recording (AVAEMixerSample)

-AVAEMixerSample demonstrates playback, recording and mixing using AVAudioEngine.

-* Uses AVAudioFile and AVAudioPCMBuffer objects with a AVAudioPlayerNode to play audio.
-* Creates an AVAudioSequencer to play MIDI files using the AVAudioUnitSampler instrument.
-* Illustrates one-to-many connections (AVAudioConnectionPoint) using the connect:toConnectionPoints: API.
-* Demonstrates connecting and applying effects using both the AVAudioUnitReverb and AVAudioUnitDistortion.
-* Captures mixed or processed audio to a file via a node tap.

 ### VideoEditing-Final2